Generic name: rufinamide

 Table 6 summarizes the drug-drug interactions of Banzel with other AEDs.

-b) Maximum changes predicted to be in children and in patients who achieve significantly higher levels of Banzel, as the effect of rufinamide on these AEDs is concentration-dependent.
+b) Maximum changes predicted to be in pediatric patients and in adult patients who achieve significantly higher levels of Banzel, as the effect of rufinamide on these AEDs is concentration-dependent.

-c) Larger effects in children at high doses/concentrations of AEDs.
+c) Larger effects in pediatric patients at high doses/concentrations of AEDs.

 d) Phenobarbital, primidone and phenytoin were treated as a single covariate (phenobarbital-type inducers) to examine the effect of these agents on Banzel clearance.